-When creating a quotation or an invoice in another currency, it all starts with setting up the invoicing preferences of your client on company level.
-Imagine you always want to send invoices to a certain client in US dollars and you want this currency to be used automatically, then you do the following:
+When creating a quotation or an invoice in another currency, it all starts with setting up the invoicing preferences of your customer on company level.
+Imagine you always want to send invoices to a certain customer in US dollars and you want this currency to be used automatically, then you do the following:

 - Navigate to the company in Teamleader Focus

 - Click on the three dots next to ‘Company information’

 Do note that it’s not strictly necessary for you to set up the invoicing preferences beforehand if you want to create a quotation or an invoice in a foreign currency.
 You can create your document and choose a currency manually too by selecting the right one in the ‘Currency’ field:

 When you’ve defined the currency of your customer in the invoicing preferences, then this currency will be chosen automatically when you create a quotation for this customer.

 This is always from the foreign currency to your own default currency.
 Here you have two options: